patchell/Action65/README.md

 Compatability Issues with the real ACTION!
 1. Action! used the '*' character to mean "Current Location".
-	Unfortunatly, this has a conflict with the meaning of Multiply, so I had to make the current location Symbol be '.*'  :(
+	Unfortunately, this has a conflict with the meaning of Multiply, so I had to make the current location Symbol be '.*'  :(
 	Hopefully, in the future I will find a way to fix